 Most modern laptops sold over the last three or four years typically come with SSD drives, but there are exceptions.
 That said, it’s a pretty good bet your laptop is sporting a newer SSD as opposed to a traditional mechanical drive.

 For everyone else, it really depends on your PC’s configuration and your data storage requirements.
-Most new PCs come with SSDs, but manufacturers can still cut costs on budget desktops by using HDDs instead, and if you need a lot of storage ranging in the terabytes, HDDs are still the best option as high capacity SSDs can get very pricey.
+Most new PCs come with SSDs.
+However, manufacturers can still cut costs on budget desktops by using HDDs instead.
+If you need a lot of storage ranging in the terabytes, HDDs are still the best option as high-capacity SSDs can get very pricey.

 To check in Windows 10, you can actually go into the Disk Defragmenter tool to see what type of drives you have.